sitaramc/gitolite/README.txt

 GROUPS
 ------

-    Gitolite allows you to groups users or repos for convenience.
+    Gitolite allows you to group users or repos for convenience.
 Here's an example that creates two groups of users:

         @staff      =   alice bob carol